splatlab/mantis/README.md

         <query>     Prefix of input files.
 ```

- The command takes the following options :
+ The command takes the following options:
  - `--input-prefix,-p`: the directory where the output of coloreddbg command is present.
  - `--output,-o`: the file where the query results should be written (default : `samples.output`).